rm-hull/luma.oled/doc/software.rst

 Permissions
 -----------
-``Luma.oled`` uses hardware interfaces that require permission to access.
+``luma.oled`` uses hardware interfaces that require permission to access.
 After you have successfully installed ``luma.oled`` you may want to add the user account that your ``luma.oled`` program will run as to the groups that grant access to these interfaces.::